Cordo-van-Saviour/hashlips_art_engine/README.md

 ## Utils

-### Updating baseUri for IPFS and description
+### Updating baseIpfsUri for IPFS and description

-You might possibly want to update the baseUri and description after you have ran your collection.
-To update the baseUri and description simply run:
+You might possibly want to update the baseIpfsUri and description after you have ran your collection.
+To update the baseIpfsUri and description simply run:

 ```sh
 npm run update_info